 Google's strategy works well.
 By focusing on the links going to and from a Web page, the search engine can organize results in a useful way.
 While there are a few tricks webmasters can use to improve Google standings, the best way to get a top spot is to consistently provide top quality content, which gives other people the incentive to link back to their pages.

-To learn more about search engines and related topics, follow the links on the next page.
+To learn more about search engines and related topics, follow the links below.